 (b) In tax practice, however, a licensee may resolve doubt in favor of the client as long as there is reasonable support for the client's position.

 (c) When accepting new employment or a new engagement, a licensee shall not use confidential client information in a manner that is adverse to a former client or employer.
 Confidential client information is any information communicated to or obtained by the licensee from a client or employer that relates to services rendered by the licensee to the client or employer.

-(d) The Board adopts the AICPA Interpretations and Ethical Rulings relating to AICPA Rule 102 as a non-exclusive list to provide guidance to licensees, prospective licensees, the Board and members of the public.
+(d) The Board adopts the Integrity and Objectivity Rules established by the AICPA.
+The AICPA Interpretations and definitions are adopted as a non-exclusive list to provide guidance to licensees, prospective licensees, the Board and members of the public.

 (3) Commissions and referral fees.
 Certified public accountants, public accountants and firms in the practice of public accountancy are permitted to pay and receive commissions and referral fees subject to the requirements of ORS 673.345 and this rule.